parodos-dev/parodos/parodos-model-api/README.md

 ```

-# Concepts and Example Usage
+## Concepts and Example Usage

-The foundation of Parodos is the Workflow object.
+The foundation of Parodos is the Workflow object (see the workflow-engine folder of this project for more details about Workflows).
 In Parodos there are a few specified Workflows that are common in the IDP space.
 They can be found in the WorkFlowType enum.
 At present these are:

 - Assessment (takes inputs and gives a list of Workflow options for a user to choose from)
 - Checker (determines the status of a manual process that is blocking other workflows from running)
 - Infrastructure (creates tooling and environments)

-Each of these Workflows are composed of WorkflowTasks that are perform actions relevant to the WorkFlowType.
-These are covered in detail below.

-Executions of the WorkflowTasks can be done in:
+Executions of the WorkflowTasks (which is done by the Workflow object) can be done in:

 - Serial
 - Parallel